Cost Efficiency Explained: Top Business Strategies

 Effective resource utilization ensures that every asset within an organization, including employees, financials, machinery or materials, is used to its maximum potential.
 For manufacturing, this means minimizing downtime and reducing waste.

 The resource utilization rate is especially important in professional services.
-It considers the amount of billable time worked vs total time worked, and can be analyzed per employee, department, seniority, and other crucial metrics.
+It considers the amount of billable time worked vs total time worked, and can be analyzed per employee, department, seniority, and other crucial metrics (see also: billability meaning).

-While resource utilization is an important indicator for employee productivity and agency financials, it’s important not to overdo it.
+While employee utilization is an important indicator for productivity and agency financials, it’s important not to overdo it.
 Industry benchmarks usually recommend a utilization rate of maximum 90% — the rest should be used for important non-billable work, such as pitching for new projects, internal meetings, or employee learning.

 Profit Margins